Overhead Crane and Hoist Inspections, Missouri, Illinois, Indiana, Kansas, Arkansas, Mississippi, Nebraska, Tennessee, Kentucky, Iowa, and Oklahoma

 - Check for air or hydraulic fluid leakage

 - Check for load capacity stenciling on both sides of unit.

 Monthly Crane and Hoist Inspections

 Monthly inspections should be done by trained professionals.
 Depending on the use at your facility, qualified persons should make a determination whether monthly inspections are necessary.
-Below are a few items that we look for in our monthly inspections.
+Below is a monthly overhead crane inspection checklist that includes a few items we look for in our monthly inspections.

 - Monthly - Inspect Hoist Wire Rope and Chains for Wear or Distortion (written record with signature of inspector and date)